Summer and camping go hand in hand. Unfortunately, so do summer and heat, and with heat comes problems most of us would rather not have.

 The best way to stay hydrated is to drink plenty of water.
 You’re much more likely to drink lots of water if it actually tastes good.
 Unfortunately, campground water doesn’t usually taste great, which is why we highly recommend using some kind of filter.

 Some people purchase simple inline filters for their RVs.
-However, these aren’t all that effective when it comes to taste.
-Better options are a filtering Brita pitcher or a countertop Berkey filtering system.
+Other great options include a filtering Brita pitcher or a countertop filtering system.
 Both work well and provide that clean, crisp, refreshing taste everyone wants to get from their drinking water.

 2. Carry a water bottle

 Most people tend to sip on whatever they have close at hand.
 For this reason, the simple act of purchasing a refillable water bottle, keeping it filled, and carrying it everywhere can result in more water intake.

 Make this even easier by keeping a cooler full of filled bottles next to your camping chair, particularly one with a good cup holder.
 This will ensure there is always water next to you, ready to be consumed.

 3. Hike with a hydration pack

 Many people enjoy hiking while they camp.
 Some people even get a bit more extreme and go mountain biking.
 No matter what kind of exercise you choose, you will want to drink extra water to compensate for any fluids lost during the activity.
 Many active campers opt to carry hydration packs with them during their adventures.